Frode Alexander Hegland

 Instead of a traditional audio tone style notification on message receipt, LiSA, the Liquid Information Speaking Assistant, vocalises and informs you in a pleasant human voice.

-(Released 2001: Ten years before Apple's Siri, though with none of the Siri intelligence.)
+(Released 2001: Ten years before Apple's Siri, with none of the Siri intelligence but with real human charm.)

 Reviews on MacUpdate: Anonymous: I love LiSA.
 It's easy, it's clever, it helps immensely.
 It separates good email from noteworthy email with a polite alert.
 Anonymous: Amazing.I love using Lisa.
 It is trully an innovative and enjoyable package.
 Thank you.
 Noodlemac: The Liquid Information Speaking Assistant is an amazingly inexpensive Mac app that gives you a human voice whenever email messages arrive.

 Interatlas - Interactive Atlas for iOS

 Interatlas is not a standard digital atlas; it features a rich interactive dimension.
 This makes InterAtlas a powerful educational tool.
-InterAtlas was built as an experimental project and not marketed, although it is available in the App Store.
+InterAtlas was built as an experimental project and not marketed.

 f.moment - Hybrid static/moving image app for iOS.

 f.moment is a simple camera application for the iPhone. f.moment was built as an experimental project and not marketed, though it is available in the App Store.

 No longer available.